-Lastly, most car accident cases never see a courtroom.
+Lastly, most Florida car accident cases never see a courtroom.
 Most are either paid by insurance or settled later on with the insurance adjuster.
-Even for those cases that require a lawsuit usually settle long before trial.
+Even for those cases that require a lawsuit, they usually settle long before trial.
 So, odds are, your case will also be resolved one way or another.

 After Your Accident, Seek Medical Treatment Immediately